fico7489/laravel-revisionable-upgrade/README.md

     use RevisionableTrait;
     use RevisionableUpgradeTrait;

-    //enable this if you want use methods that gets informations about creating protected $revisionCreationsEnabled = true;
+    //enable this if you want use methods that gets information about creating protected $revisionCreationsEnabled = true;
 ...
 ```